-Today’s marketing is content driven.
+Today’s marketing is content driven to engage the buyer earlier than ever.
 Writing is a ‘horizontal’ skill required across the marketing team.
 CMOs expect every member of their team to have strategic thinking capabilities.
 No exception.
 The capability of writing content is no different.

 How to Get Started

 Build the capability internally on your team.
 Marketing Managers have to write content.
 This is your long-term, sustainable path to success.
-Change the mindset that a dedicated staff writer or agency writes content.
+Change the mindset that ‘someone else’ writes content.

 The toughest part about content marketing is sourcing content.
 Turn to the following sources for net new content: